How to Raise Eastern Tiger Swallowtails- Butterfly Life Cycle Photos

 It is believed that dark form tiger swallowtails are a defense mechanism against potential predators like birds.
 The dark form females are supposed to mimic the poisonous pipevine swallowtail, which can make some predators sick….

-Both females were also healthy and the final female took a rest on top of our lilac bushes before disappearing up high into the trees.
+Both females were also healthy and the final female took a rest on our butterfly bush before disappearing up high into the trees.
 Raising the eastern tiger swallowtail butterfly was a truly fantastic experience we hope to continue next season…I hope you can too!